kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.7/index.md

 ### Runtime Provisioner first implementation

-The first implementation of the [Runtime Provisioner](https://kyma-project.io/docs/components/compass/#architecture-components-runtime-provisioner) is here.
-We have un-mocked the provisioning part of the API – it is now possible to provision clusters on GCP and Gardener projects using GCP credentials.
+The first implementation of the [Runtime Provisioner](https://kyma-project.io/docs/1.7/components/compass/#architecture-components-runtime-provisioner) is here.
+We have unmocked the provisioning part of the API – it is now possible to provision clusters on GCP and Gardener projects using GCP credentials.

 ### Tenant Mapping Handler for requests validation

-Starting with this release, the [Tenant Mapping Handler](https://github.com/kyma-incubator/compass/blob/master/docs/architecture/authentication-and-authorization.md#tenant-mapping-handler) validates requests incoming to the Director.
+Starting with this release, the [Tenant Mapping Handler](https://github.com/kyma-incubator/compass/blob/master/docs/architecture/authentication-and-authorization.md#tenant-mapping-handler) validates requests coming to the Director.
 It modifies those requests by assigning them to tenants and scopes.
 The authenticated users and systems can work only in the context of a given tenant and with given scopes.

 ### Scenarios view available in the Console